 What to do (in the event of a nuclear incident)

 - Go in, Stay in, Tune in.
 In other words, stay indoors and listen to both radio and television for information and instructions.

 - Once information is available on the accident and its consequences, specific advice will be given.
 This will include advice on whether it is necessary to stay indoors, to avoid consumption of locally-grown foods or to take any other steps.

 - Evacuation is not advisable for this type of emergency.
 It would expose people to a larger dose of radioactivity during the passage of a radioactive plume as vehicles offer little protection.

 - In contrast staying indoors is an effective protective measure to reduce radiation exposure during the passage of the radioactive plume.
 Staying indoors should not be required for more than a few hours.

 With the availability of up-to-the-minute information from our international partners through bodies such as the International Atomic Energy Agency and the European Commission, the relevant authorities will be in a position to keep the public well informed at all times on the latest situation and advice.

-The Department of Housing, Planning and Local Government and the EPA Office of Radiological Protection have published information on the National Emergency Plan for Nuclear Accidents on their websites.
+The Department of Communications, Climate Action and Environment and the EPA Office of Radiological Protection have published information on the National Emergency Plan for Nuclear Accidents on their websites.